cupy/cupy/docs/source/tutorial/basic.rst

 We aim at its flexibility, so it must enable us to write complex architectures simply and intuitively.

 Most existing deep learning frameworks are based on **"Define-and-Run"** scheme.
-That is, the network is first defined and fixed, and then the user or system periodically feeds minibatches to it.
+That is, a network is first defined and fixed, and then the user periodically feeds minibatches to it.
-Since network is statically defined before any forward/backward computation, all the logics must be embedded into network architecture as *data*.
+Since the network is statically defined before any forward/backward computation, all the logics must be embedded into the network architecture as *data*.
 Consequently, it is declarative to define a network architecture in such systems (e.g. Caffe).
 Note that one can still produce such static network definition using imperative languages (e.g. Torch7 and Theano-based frameworks).